nlhkabu/nlhkabu.github.io/_posts/2014-12-29-2014-my-year-of-python.md

 tldr: At the end of 2013, I decided that 2014 would be my year of Python.
 It's been a difficult but rewarding journey.
 ---

-At the end of 2013 (and after much convincing from [ojh](https://ojh.github.io)) I decided to make 2014 my 'year of Python'.
+At the end of 2013 (and after much convincing from ojh, I decided to make 2014 my 'year of Python'.
 I chose a year because I felt that would be enough time to get involved to see if I liked the work and the community - and make a decision as to whether Python (and web development in general) is for me.

 Here's what I did, what I've learnt and where I'm going: